 Stop us if you’ve heard this one before.
 You’re shopping online for a pair of handmade woolen mittens.
 The site you’ve found has some well-rated products that are in colors that you like, so you put the mittens in your cart, then hit the checkout button.
 First you are taken to a page to review what’s in your cart, with another checkout button.
 That leads to another page that asks for payment information.
 Once you enter it in, you’re taken to a different page that asks for your shipping information.
 Then you are asked to confirm the contents of the cart yet again, and only after that are you allowed to place your order.
 At what point in this process do you start wondering just how badly you want those mittens?

 Is this process arcane enough to make you abandon your order and look elsewhere?
 Perhaps not, but for many people on the internet it is.
 In surveys, one of the most common reasons given for cart abandonment was a convoluted checkout process.
 Even if the user is happy with the product and has already decided to drop the money for it, that last step can be enough to change their mind entirely.
 While it’s impossible to say precisely how much revenue this could cost your e-commerce site, you can agree that it’s silly to lose any money on an issue that you have the power to solve.
+In fact, the Baymard Institute found that 69.57% of e-commerce shopping carts are abandoned prior to checking out due to casual shopping, expensive fees such as shipping and handling and convoluted checkout procedures.

 If your stake in an online store is primarily business or product-related, you might have overlooked this problem.